axtstar/finatra-scala-boilerplate/README.md

 It's based on Finagle, RPC high concurrecncy system behind.

-So I tried to write some sample code insted of comprehending them.
+So I tried to write some sample code in order to comprehending them.

 #environment